 Thur 22nd Nov – Sani Lodge Backpackers, Border of Lesotho

-We awoke to crisp sunny morning and unzipping the sides of the pop roof of the alu-cab revealed a tower of giraffes that had moved in very close to the truck to graze on the trees, we lay for a while and observed the gently going about their business of acquiring breakfast.
-After some breakfast ourselves we struck camp to head West to the Drakensburg Mountains, we had planned in an overnight stay at the Hermits Wood Campsite that we had come across in the planning stage and looked very picturesque but would put a 60km dogleg into the route where we would have to retrace our steps the next day, so we decided to cut it out and head straight for the campsite below the Sani Pass so we were well set to cross the pass the day after.
+We awoke to crisp sunny morning and unzipping the sides of the pop-top roof of the alu-cab revealed a tower of giraffes that had moved in very close to the truck to graze on the trees, we lay for a while and observed them gently going about the business of acquiring breakfast.
+After some breakfast ourselves we struck camp to head West to the Drakensburg Mountains, we had planned on an overnight stay at the Hermits Wood Campsite that we had come across in the planning stage and looked very picturesque but it would put a 60km dog-leg into the route and we would have to retrace our steps the next day, so we decided to cut it out and head straight for the campsite below the Sani Pass so we were well set to cross the pass the day after.
 We dropped back into Pietermaritzburg to pick up the N3 West and immediately started to climb steeply on good roads winding out of the valley bottom and it wasn’t long before we turned off onto the R617 before Howick.
-The R617 winds its way through the lush farmland of the higher plains on its way to the town of Underberg which had a very colonial/American suburb feel to it with well quaint well-kept houses and a local polo and rugby club.
-From Underberg you head North-West on a smaller less used road that snakes into the Drakensberg Park World Heritage Site with the only destination being the mountain pass into Lesotho.
+The R617 winds its way through the lush farmland of the higher plains on its way to the town of Underberg which had a very colonial/American suburb feel to it with quaint, well-kept houses and a local polo and rugby club.
+From Underberg you head North-West on a smaller less used road that snakes into the Drakensberg Park World Heritage Site with the only route out being the mountain pass into Lesotho.

-We headed to bed merry and would have liked for the evening to have ended there, I was however woken up in the middle of the night by Alice who was convinced that she was woken by someone sniffing around the vehicle, I strained to hear anything from the darkness and did indeed then hear footsteps, a car door closing and a vehicle reversing off the driveway and going up the road.
+We headed to bed merry and would have preferred for the evening to have ended there, I was, however, woken up in the middle of the night by Alice who was convinced that she was woken up by someone rummaging around the vehicle, I strained to hear anything from the darkness and did indeed then hear footsteps, a car door closing and a vehicle reversing off the driveway and going up the road.
 Whether this was perfectly innocent or otherwise we will never know but it was the very early hours of the morning and the only downside to the campsite is that it is right by the road and there is no fence or gate to stop anyone wandering into the site, sleep for the rest of the night was intermittent.

 Hermits Wood Campsite (Garden Castle)